-Governance: AIS-R is governed by an eight-member strategic board of trustees, seven of whom are voting members and one is a non-voting member representing the U.S. Embassy.
+Governance: AIS-R is governed by a seven-member strategic board of trustees, six of whom are voting members and one is a non-voting member representing the U.S. Embassy.

 Facilities: AIS-R educates and cares for its students on a purpose-built campus.
-Facilities include more than 100 classrooms, two dining halls, two gymnasiums, two soccer fields, tennis courts, a running track, two learning commons (i.e., libraries), a 750-seat theater, a broadcast journalism studio, a dance studio, a K-12 kitchen lab, a science greenhouse, a 40 meters long Greenhouse, a Maker Space/Design Lab, 12 science labs, three fully integrated computer labs, Eagle’s Nest (i.e., school spirit store) and café, a parent lounge, a Subway, a Seattle’s Best Coffee shop, covered courtyards, Professional Learning Center, and playgrounds.
+Facilities include: 118 classrooms, two dining halls, two gymnasiums, two soccer fields, three tennis courts, a running track, two learning commons (i.e., libraries), 665-seat theater, a broadcast journalism studio, a dance studio, K-12 kitchen lab, a science greenhouse, a 40 meters long greenhouse, a maker space/design lab, 12 science labs, three fully integrated computer labs, the Eagle’s Nest (i.e., school spirit store) and café, a fully equipped kitchen (K-12), covered courtyards, a Professional Learning Center (PLC), and two playgrounds.